amarakon/nvim-cmp-buffer-lines/README.md

 -   [x] Omit duplicate lines
 -   [x] Show indentation level in the completion menu, but not when selecting or confirming
+-   [ ] Add an option to choose the maximum indentation level lines will be shown
+-   [ ] Make the plugin more efficient for editing large files
+-   [ ] Add an option to set a file size limit
 -   [x] Add configuration options
 -   [ ] Add syntax highlighting